openmhealth/shimmer/README.md

 1. Clone this Git repository.
 1. Navigate to the `src/main/resources` directory and edit the `application.yaml` file.
 1. Check that the `spring:data:mongodb:uri` parameter points to your running MongoDB instance.
 1. Obtain authentication credentials, typically an OAuth client ID and client secret, for each shim you'd like to run.
-These are obtained from the developer websites of the third-party APIs.
+  * These are obtained from the developer websites of the third-party APIs.
-1. Uncomment and replace the corresponding `clientId` and `clientSecret` placeholders with your credentials.
+1. Uncomment and replace the corresponding `clientId` and `clientSecret` placeholders in the `application.yaml` file with your credentials.
-1. Follow [these instructions](#preparing-to-use-microsoft-healthvault) to install HealthVault libraries.
+1. Follow [these instructions](#preparing-to-use-microsoft-healthvault) to install Microsoft HealthVault libraries.
 1. To build and run the shim server, navigate to the project directory in a terminal.
-  1. If you're using Maven, run `mvn spring-boot:run`
+  * If you're using Maven, run `mvn spring-boot:run`
-  1. If using Gradle, run `gradle bootRun`
+  * If using Gradle, run `gradle bootRun`
 1. The server should now be running on the default port 8083.
 You can change the port number in the `application.yaml` file.

 ### Preparing to use Microsoft HealthVault